atodorov/atodorov.github.com/content/_posts/2014-05-04-screen-magnifier-and-smart-phone-has-anyone-used-it.markdown

 ---
 layout: post
-title: "Screen Magnifier and Smart Phone!
-Has Anyone Used It ?"
+Title: Screen Magnifier and Smart Phone!
+Has Anyone Used It ?
 date: 2014-05-04 10:25
 comments: true
 categories: ['Fedora']